 The second purpose of the stay was, field visit of the real testing site of our project.
 The place is called Sudal Village and it takes two hours by bus and walk from Bhaktapur (half day trip from Kathmandu).
 With the guide of Nepal team, I could meet village representative (Mr. Guna Raj Subedi) and his family.
 He is the school principal of the community and her daughter is an active member of women's community group.
 I stayed one night there and his son took care of me and taught me many things about the daily life in the community.

-including his elder daughter (3rd from left) and son (far right)
+Mr. Subedi (Village Representative, far left) and his family including his elder daughter (3rd from left) and son (far right) |

 I felt the village was quite modernized than expected.
 They were connected to electricity grid (although blackout is very much common) and could use bio gas for cooking by utilizing cow dung and the facility seems funded by a Japanese NGO.
 We may consider the difference of the condition to more rural area in Nepal, but they live far more sustainably relying nature and most of the contexts seemed relevant to our proposed system.
 At the time of my visit, the family has just started to plant potato between the maize stems, which are already harvested.
 They said the yield of crops are good this year since they had much rain for the rainy season this year.
 (They had far less rain for the last two years)